Three of the best kiteboards currently on the market

 What sets the three best kiteboards currently on the market apart?

-CARVED’s IMPERATOR PRO and LIEUWE’s FALCON both feature a straight channel running along the board’s axis on the outside, while WOODBOARD incorporates a channel curved along the outline.
+CARVED uses a straight outer channel running along the board's axis on the IMPERATOR PRO, as does LIEUWE on the FALCON, while WOODBOARD uses a channel curved along the outline.

 Image: WOODBOARD CRBN LITORAL

 The differences may be marginal.
-What is certain is that the Bernoulli effect is somewhat more pronounced in the WOODBOARD LITORAL’s narrowing channel than in the other designs.
-Conversely, the straight channel running along the board axis in the IMPERATOR PRO and LIEUWE FALCON could provide marginally more high-end control.
+What is certain is that the Bernoulli effect is slightly more pronounced in the narrowing channel of the WOODBOARD LITORAL than in the other designs.
+Conversely, the straight axial channel in the IMPERATOR PRO and LIEUWE FALCON might provide marginally more control at the high end.

 Kiteboard Care and Storage